2023 - 2024 Junior High Schedule

 Teacher: Christine Davis

-Suitable ages, abilities, or skill level needed for this class: 6th - 8th grade students who have taken Intro to Pickleball or have experience playing the game and keeping score.
+Suitable ages, abilities, or skill level needed for this class: 6th - 8th grade students.

 Class Fee: $10